CharlesSchimmel/qmk_firmware/users/elpfen/readme.md

 ## Basic Principles

-- Keep it simple: 30% of the keyboard is used 90% of the time.
+- **Keep it simple**: 30% of the keyboard is used 90% of the time.
 50% of the keyboard is used 97% of the time.
 We quickly approach diminishing returns and it's preferable to skip the rarely used keys than add rarely-needed complexity to our layout.

-- Maximize accessibility, minimize travel: frequently used keys should be more accessible than infrequently used keys.
+- **Maximize accessibility, minimize travel**: frequently used keys should be more accessible than infrequently used keys.
 Only very infrequently used actions should be more than 1 key from home row.
 Layers and modifiers do not add significant impediments to accessibility.

-- Consistency is important too: accessibility and travel can be sacrificed if a key's function is consistent with a less accessible position (e.g. putting Shift-Tab and Tab on JK despite being used frequently because it's consistent with other uses of JK).
+- **Consistency is important too**: accessibility and travel can be sacrificed if a key's function is consistent with a less accessible position (e.g. putting Shift-Tab and Tab on JK despite being used frequently because it's consistent with other uses of JK).

-- Symmetry and ping-ponging: The pattern of alternating hands that Dvorak enables should be maintained with the layout.
+- **Symmetry and ping-ponging**: The pattern of alternating hands that Dvorak enables should be maintained with the layout.
 Both hands should be used roughly equally.
 All modifiers and layers should be symmetric and accessible from both hands to avoid "clawing" (holding a key and tapping a key with the same hand).

-- Two mods and one tap, max: Layout should be designed so that no more than two mods need to be held at once on a given hand, and that for any action, one hand holds a key and the other taps (again, no clawing).
+- **Two mods and one tap, max**: Layout should be designed so that no more than two mods need to be held at once on a given hand, and that for any action, one hand holds a key and the other taps (again, no clawing).

-- Don't fear the layers/modifiers: With a little practice, layer-taps can be used with great precision and speed.
+- **Don't fear the layers/modifiers**: With a little practice, layer-taps can be used with great precision and speed.
 Special note should be taken not to put characters on another layer if they can be achieved with a modifier (e.g. putting shifted symbols on ADJ)